F-I-D-O/Manuals/manuals/Programming/Python/Python Manual.md

 ## Iterating over files
 The `pathlib` module provides a convenient way to iterate over files in a directory.
 The particular methods are:
+- `iterdir` - iterate all files and directories in a directory
-- `glob` - iterate over files in a single directory
+- `glob` - iterate over files in a single directory, using a filter
-- `rglob` - iterate over files in a directory and all its subdirectories
+- `rglob` - iterate over files in a directory and all its subdirectories, using a filter

 In general, the files will be sorted alphabetically.